dhall-lang/dhall-lang/standard/multiline.md

     re-escape("s₀") = "s₁"
-    ────────────────────     ; The "s" denotes everything after the first `n` flatten(n, ''            ; spaces, which could be even more spaces ␣␣␣␣␣n␣␣␣␣␣s₀'') = "s₁"
+    ────────────────────     ; The "s" denotes everything after the first `n` flatten(n, ''            ; spaces, which could be even more spaces if ␣␣␣␣␣n␣␣␣␣␣s₀'') = "s₁"  ; not all lines shared the same indent

 ... but no newline is emitted in the corresponding double-quoted literal.
-The newline after the opening `''` quotes is not preserved in the conversion to a double-quoted literal.
+The first newline after the opening `''` quotes is not preserved in the conversion to a double-quoted literal.
+For example, this multi-line literal:

+    ''
+    foo''

+... is equivalent to this double-quoted literal:

+    "foo"

 However, each line after the first line does add a newline in the corresponding double-quoted literal: